ericodle/SC3/_pages/products_en.md

     text_align: left
     subtitle_1:
       title: ""
       text:  "The SC-OBC Module A1 is planned for space demonstration aboard a satellite developed in-house.
-The listed price is a special, limited-time offer available only until the space demonstration.
+The listed price is a special, limited-time offer available only until the space demonstration."
+    subtitle_2:
+      title: ""

-      We kindly request your permission to publish details of your purchase of this product on our website, social media platforms, and other channels.
+      text:  "We kindly request your permission to publish details of your purchase of this product on our website, social media platforms, and other channels."
+    subtitle_3:
+      title: ""

-      Additionally, we seek your consent to share the outcomes of devices utilizing this product, whether launched into space or applied in terrestrial industries, on our website, social media, and similar outlets.
+      text:  "Additionally, we seek your consent to share the outcomes of devices utilizing this product, whether launched into space or applied in terrestrial industries, on our website, social media, and similar outlets.
 We kindly request you to provide operational data from the use of this product in space.
 This data will remain confidential and will only include information related to the functionality and performance of this product.
 The purpose is to gather feedback for improving future product specifications.
 If you have any questions about the scope of the data request or the process for providing it, please feel free to contact us.
 We may request your participation in a survey to gather feedback on the usability and specifications of this product."

 user_manual:
   - title: "User Manual"